Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 When picking species for biomaterial production, researchers consider factors like how dense the mycelium is, how quickly it grows, the cost of the growth media (the stuff it grows on), how harmful it is, how easy it is to grow and the structure of the mycelium.

-How to make Mycelium Packaging Material?
+How to Make Mycelium Packaging Material?

 The production process of mycelium packaging material involves several key steps.